mathur/UIUCClassChecker/README.md

     sudo easy_install mechanize
     sudo pip install twilio

+###Step 5###

+Set up a twilio account at http://twilio.com (the free trial works fine too).
+Open the file "twilio_accnt.py" and change the information between the two brackets for all 3 fields, getting the information to fill those fields from your account on your account's page.

 Thats it!
 All dependencies are now installed and you should be able to run the script.

 ##Usage##